PBW Iron Condor Strategy

 What is the breakeven for a PBW iron condor?

-The breakeven for the PBW iron condor priced on this page is roughly $38.11 and $44.89 at expiration, derived from end-of-day chain premiums.
+The breakeven for the PBW iron condor priced on this page is roughly $38.10 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current PBW market-implied 1-standard-deviation expected move is approximately 12.67%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The PBW market-implied 1-standard-deviation expected move in the same options snapshot is approximately 13.62%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.

 When should you consider a iron condor on PBW?